-- Increase work efficiency and service reliability by:

-- Rehabilitating and expanding employee and materials facilities at various locations. - upgrades needed for Metro-North's automotive support fleet.
+- · Increase work efficiency and service reliability by: - Expanding and reconfiguring Brewster Yard so that that it can accommodate the future M9A railcars. - Rehabilitating and expanding employee and materials facilities at various locations. - Replacing the existing car wash facility at Croton-Harmon Yard that has reached the end of its expected useful life, installing new diesel exhaust fluid facilities for the locomotive fleet, and completing fueling system upgrades needed for Metro-North's automotive support fleet.